MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementMacOSSoftwareUpdateAccountSummaryCategorySummaryUpdateStateSummary.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphMacOSSoftwareUpdateStateSummary>`: MacOS software update state summary for a device and user
+`BODYPARAMETER <IMicrosoftGraphMacOSSoftwareUpdateStateSummary>`: MacOS software update state summary for a device and user
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: Human readable name of the software update
   - `[LastUpdatedDateTime <DateTime?>]`: Last date time the report for this device and product key was updated.
   - `[ProductKey <String>]`: Product key of the software update.